ray-g/BurgerStack/docker-env/README.md

-# Dockers to run WARMPET
+# Dockers to run BurgerStack

 Depends on docker and docker-compose